chemag/audiolat/README.md

 (3) Run an experiment

-Compared to other solutions, latencycheck is not very sensitive to background noise.
+Compared to other solutions, audiolat is not very sensitive to background noise.
 However, results are better if the volume of the playout in the DUT is high.

 The syntax of the experiment is:

 ```
-$ adb shell am force-stop com.facebook.latencycheck
+$ adb shell am force-stop com.facebook.audiolat
-$ adb shell am start -n com.facebook.latencycheck/.MainActivity [parameters]
+$ adb shell am start -n com.facebook.audiolat/.MainActivity [parameters]
 ```

 where the possible parameters are: